 Secondary 1 Project – Chinese Themed Windows

-The ASD Provision of the school has its own secluded garden that is a bit tired and neglected looking so the staff and pupils had decided to give it a make over and transform it into a Chinese themed garden; linking in with the school’s cultural development work with the Chinese community.
+Education should be available and accessible for all, regardless of abilities.
+The Secondary 1 ASD Provision of Larbert High School has its own secluded garden that is a bit tired and neglected looking so the staff and pupils had decided to give it a make over and transform it into a Chinese themed garden; linking in with the school’s cultural development work with the Chinese community.
 The garden is accessed by a set of two glass doors and is also overlooked by three windows, all off of the ASD corridor.
 It isn’t a very appealing outlook.